biostatistic-summer2019/AML-Project/archives/README.md

-Relevant pictures of the AML research.
-Jupyter notebook, R-codes graphs, etc..
+Unused files but are relevant to the research.